albertobebz/live-commentary/README.md

-// steps to run the app
+** steps to run the app **

 - clone/download it
 - run yarn install
 - run yarn start
+- App is served on http://localhost:3000/

 enjoy!